ecen433ta/duckietown_gps_bot/README.md

 Download this repository onto a computer that is able to communicate with the duckiebots over network and has the dt shell installed.

+### 2. Edit Dockerfile

+Open up the Dockerfile, and make changes to line 51.
+This variable needs to be set to match the number of Apriltag on your duckiebot.
+This number should be a float type.
+So if you have tag #1 on your Duckiebot, then the variable needs to be set as 1.0